nellietonev/15-466-f23-base4/README.md

 # (TODO: your game's title)

-Author: (TODO: your name)
+Author: Nellie Tonev

+Design: There is no functioning game for this project right now.
+I spent a long time working with Harfbuzz and FreeType libraries, but I got pretty stuck on creating and rendering textures.
+I'm going to submit anyway, and I really do want to figure out a good approach and understand this, so I'll come to office hours.
+Hopefully I can eventually return to this and implement something.
+Thanks!

+\
-Design: (TODO: In two sentences or fewer, describe what is new and interesting about your game.)
+(TODO: In two sentences or fewer, describe what is new and interesting about your game.)

 Text Drawing: (TODO: how does the text drawing in this game work?
 Is text precomputed?
 Rendered at runtime?
 What files or utilities are involved?)